Domestic Violence with Firearms in California

 Relinquishing Firearms in Domestic Violence Cases

-After they are turned in, they must issue a receipt, which you must file with both the court and the law enforcement agency who served you with the California protective order, within 48 hours.
-If you don't follow these terms, then it will be considered a a violation of the protective order.
+After they are turned in, they must issue a receipt, which you must file with both the court and the law enforcement agency that served you with the California protective order, within 48 hours.
+If you don't follow these terms, then it will be considered a violation of the protective order.

-After being convicted of a domestic violence crime, you are required to provide documented proof the firearm was sold or transferred within a certain time frame.
+After being convicted of a domestic violence crime, you are required to provide documented proof that the firearm was sold or transferred within a certain time frame.

 Reporting to Law Enforcement and Removal of Firearms

 All police officers at the scene of an alleged domestic violence incident involving any type of threats or assault have to seize temporary custody of any firearm in plain view.
-They will also seize any weapons that are discovered during a consensual or lawful search that was conducted protect themselves or anyone else at the scene.
+They will also seize any weapons that are discovered during a consensual or lawful search that was conducted to protect themselves or anyone else at the scene.

 Our main office is located in the West Los Angeles area at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We are also located near the Santa Monica Pier at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
 Contact our firm for a free case consultation at (424) 372-3112.